 All requests for cancellation of on-campus housing must be made following published procedures for cancellation in the housing portal.
 Students who do not have access to their Stony Brook Single Sign On can cancel via an email to reside@stonybrook.edu.
 Students who cancel housing are not guaranteed housing on campus again in the future.
 The cancellation date will be that on which the space can be reassigned.
-Advanced payment room deposits will be refunded as appropriate under the cancellation schedule:
+If you paid a housing deposit, it will be applied against any termination fees.
+After a student moves into their housing assignment, they are financially liable until the end of the agreement period.
+The check-in deadline is 5 pm on the first day of classes.
+Late check-in can be requested until the end of the second week of classes when late registration ends.
+If someone requests a late check-in and does not check in by late registration, their housing reservation will be canceled, and a termination fee will be applied.